 Recognition plays an important role in motivation and morale, but only 42% of employees feel that rewards are linked to their performance and contribution.
 In the private sector, financial incentives are often used to boost morale, but in the not-for-profit sector, salary increases and bonuses may not be quite so manageable or realistic.

 However, appreciation doesn’t always have to be financial.
-There are a lot of non-financial rewards and motivators to be considered, all of which have been known to positively impact morale.
+There are a lot of non financial incentives and motivators to be considered, all of which have been known to positively impact morale.

 Boosting morale in the not-for-profit sector requires a sector-specific approach.
 Here are 5 effective strategies you can begin to put in place to tackle low morale and create a more engaging workplace.